-Meals prepared outside of the home are a risk factor for acquiring foodborne illness and, according to the CDC, have been implicated in up to 70% of traced outbreaks.
+According to the CDC, meals prepared outside of the home are at an increased risk for acquiring foodborne illness – and have been implicated in up to 70% of outbreaks.
 Most of these incidents are caused by the poor food safety practices of restaurant workers.

 Food can get contaminated anywhere – so it’s important to observe food safety practices when dining out – no matter who prepares the meal or where you eat it.

 Food Safety Training Essential for Business